-Yoga – in this context we mean asana (yoga poses) – has some excellent benefits for other activities.
-If you are a scuba diver, it can help us to build strength that is needed during the activity but also developing flexibility that is required.
-There are a lot of movements in scuba, that needs strength and flexibility.
-For example how to get in and out of the gear, how we walk down the shore and back up again from a dive.
-Even wearing and adjusting your fins need special flexibility!
+In this context, Yoga- asana (yoga poses) – has some excellent benefits for other activities.
+If you are a scuba diver, it can help us build the strength needed during the training and develop the required flexibility.
+There are a lot of movements in scuba that need strength and flexibility.
+For example, how to get in and out of the gear, how we walk down the shore and back up again from a dive.
+Even wearing and adjusting your fins need extraordinary flexibility!

-The way we swim will affect our buoyancy, and this has a lot to do with technique as well as flexibility and strength.
-The tendency to collapse on the lower back will result in back pain to most divers after their long dives.
+The way we swim will affect our buoyancy, and this has a lot to do with technique and flexibility and strength.
+The tendency to collapse on the lower back will result in back pain for most divers after their long dives.

-Scuba diving needs strength and flexibility in all part of the body and it also depends on the person condition and gear.
-But we can look at the poses here for a general guidance
+Scuba diving needs strength and flexibility in all parts of the body, and it also depends on the person’s condition and gear.
+But we can look at the poses here for a general guide.

-Start by warming up with Sun Salutation A and Sun Salutation B. Do each 3 rounds.
+Start by warming up with Sun Salutation A and Sun Salutation B. Do each three rounds.

 High Crescent Lunge.

 From Downward Facing Dog, step right foot forward in between the hands, and stay at the ball of the back foot.
-Slowly lift your upper torso up.
-Make sure the legs are active and pressing down, the front knee is away from the midline and the tailbone is tucked.
+Slowly lift your upper torso.
+Make sure the legs are active and pressing down, the front knee is away from the midline, and the tailbone is tucked.

 Do the other side.